 - Therapy for Latinx

-When you meet your therapist, whether it’s online, on the phone, or in person, it’s not uncommon to completely forget every question you wanted to ask.
+When you meet your therapist, whether online, on the phone, or in person, have some notes handy to remember anything you’d like to ask.

-The American Psychological Association suggests a few questions for you to consider asking your therapist during your first session:
+The American Psychological Association suggests a few questions to consider asking your therapist during your first session:

 - Are you a licensed psychologist in this state?

 - How many years have you been in practice?

 - How much experience do you have working with people who are dealing with [the issue you’d like to resolve]?

 - What do you consider to be your specialty or area of expertise?

 - What kinds of treatments have you found effective in resolving [the issue you’d like to resolve]?